-Managing agents make their money from the fees they charged for their services.
+Many freeholders, Resident Management Companies (RMC’s) and Right to Manage Companies (RTMCO’s) will use managing agents due to the complexities of self-managing anything larger than half a dozen or so flats.
+The role of the managing agent is wide-ranging and depends on the type and size of the property but in the main it will send out service charge demands, manage the payments, obtain buildings insurance, and collect ground rent.
+The management agreement is the contract between the managing agent and the leaseholders and all managing agents make their money from the fees they charge for their services.
 These are paid for by the leaseholders and any management fee charged under a long residential lease is subject to s19 of the Landlord and Tenant Act 1985 (limitation of service charges: reasonableness).
-The RICS Service Charge Residential Management Code states the basis of fee charging and all managing agents are required to belong to an Ombudsman Scheme.
+The RICS Service Charge Residential Management Code (3rd edition effective from 1st June 2016) states the basis of fee charging.

 - Administration of Direct Debit payments;